aldolat/private-content/readme.txt

 Also you can show the hidden text **only** to a certain role.
 For example, you can mark a text as visible only to Contributors and hide it to higher roles, such as Administrators or Editors and so on.

 As from version 3.0 you can mark a text as visible only to a certain user, using his login name.

+As from version 4.0 you can mark a text as visible onyl to multiple users, using their login names comma separated.

 = Usage =